fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 **Brain**
 : An in-character phrase used to describe your system people may also use the word [Head](#h) . i.e. *'My Brain/Head is being really slow tonight.'*

+**Bubble**
+: An in-character phrase commonly known as a desync bubble it's a common way to say you're having bad desync. i.e *'I have a really bad bubble around me right now'*

 ## C

 **Code Zero**